jhou2/docs.review.ninja/index.md

 ## Code Review

 Compare diffs and add your comments.
-Review Ninja provides a convenient way to add your comments either for a pull request as a whole or on specific line numbers.
+ReviewNinja provides a convenient way to add your comments either for a pull request as a whole or on specific line numbers.

 Click the repository you want to view.
 All pending pull requests in this repository appear in a list.